 The richness of information in images has made it one of the most popular readouts for high-throughput screening in recent years.
 This increasing amount of images requires the development of tools to automatically analyze and interpret them.
 However, neither the infrastructure nor the development of image analysis has been able to keep up with the fast growth of image data.
-This workshop offers you some solutions including data management, image analysis algorithm, image and metadata integration, etc. The main focus of this workshop is to share available resources, experiences and promote discussion for current needs in the HCS community.
+This digital course offers you some solutions including data management, image analysis algorithm, image and metadata integration, etc. The main focus of this course is to share available resources, experiences and promote discussion for current needs in the HCS community.

 About the Conference: